Immortal Verse: 2012: four-year-old season

 Immortal Verse remained in training as a four-year-old but made only two appearances and failed to recover her best form.
 She finished last of five behind Elusive Kate in the Prix Rothschild on 29 July and eighth of eleven behind Excelebration when attempting to repeat her 2011 success in the Prix Jacques Le Marois.

 Assessment

 In the 2011 World Thoroughbred Rankings, Immortal verse was given a rating of 121, making her the 38th best racehorse in the world, and the best three-year-old filly trained in France.

 Breeding record

 Immortal Verse was retired from racing to become a broodmare.
 In 2013 she produced a colt foal sired by Dansili.
 She was covered again by Dansili in 2013 and in December that year she was offered for sale at Tattersalls in Newmarket.
 She was bought for 4.7 million guineas (a European record for a broodmare) by Adrian Nicol, acting on behalf of the Coolmore Stud.
 Her 2019 foal by Caravaggio, named Tenebrism, won the 2021 Cheveley Park Stakes to give Immortal Verse a first Group One win as a broodmare.
+Her 2022 foal, a colt by Wootton Bassett, named Henri Matisse, gave Immortal Verse a first classic win by winning the 2025 Poule d'Essai des Poulains.